 12/12 @ 4pm

-Apply to: Please email your CV to: [email protected]
+Apply to: Please forward your resume to Atten – [email protected]

-PART TIME COOK IN MERMAID WATERS: A restaurant/cafe/bar in Mermaid Waters is seeking a part time Cook (up to 40 hours per week) to join our team.
-To be considered for this role you should: Be available at least 1 day at weekends; Have at least 1 year of experience as a Cook; Have Australian work rights.
+CASUAL KITCHEN HAND IN CARRARA: A cafe in Carrara is seeking a casual Kitchen Hand (up to 15 hours per week) to join our team.
+To be considered for this role you should: Be available at least 1 day at weekends; Have at least 1 year of experience as a kitchen hand; Have Australian work rights.